 How Does a Track Saw Track Work?

-The first time a woodworker sees a track for a track saw the reaction is always: why didn’t I own this before?
+The first time a woodworker sees a track for a track saw, the reaction is always: why didn’t I own this before?

-Have you fought your saws ripping chips out of plywood and used tape, knives and other means?
+Have you fought your saws ripping chips out of plywood and used tape, knives, and other means?

-Here’s the basics of using these tracks:
+Here are the basics of using these tracks:

 - Second, use specialty track saw clamps that clamp from below.